 The working group (WG) published a brochure with experiences gained in Citizen Science projects with schools and developed recommendations for a successful and long-term cooperation.
-The working group is part of Österreich forscht and is led by the Center for Citizen Science.
+The working group is part of the Citizen Science Network Austria and is led by the Center for Citizen Science at the OeAD.

 Particularly in the last ten years, numerous competencies and knowledge about the cooperation between science and schools have been gained in Austria, not least through the Sparkling Science research funding program of the Federal Ministry of Education, Science and Research (BMBWF) or the Citizen Science Award, a research competition that has been organized by the Center for Citizen Science on behalf of the BMBWF since 2015.
 Every spring, schools are invited to participate in various research projects.